WASdev/lib.angular-rtcomm/README.md

 signaling and a number of advanced real-time communications capabilities like presence and chat.

 ##Requirements
 Rtcomm utilizes MQTT for call signaling so at a minimum you will need an MQTT message broker that supports web sockets.
 There are many open source and productized versions of MQTT message brokers available.
-A great option is to download the WebSphere Liberty Server which includes an embedded MQTT broker and a number of backend Rtcomm services such as call queueing.
-The WebSphere Liberty server is free for development and the beta version that includes support for MQTT can be downloaded from [here](https://developer.ibm.com/wasdev/downloads/liberty-profile-beta/).

 ##Install
 To install the angular-rtcomm module for use in an AngularJS application, you can use bower: